D2. Navigating in VR

 In XFactory, users can explore the factory floor to observe different stations.
 Continuous movement lets them walk beside a moving forklift, while teleportation allows them to quickly reposition near a drone landing pad or machinery entrance.
 Snap turning allows the user to interact with screens or robots placed in a circular formation without physical turning.

 that defines the user’s presence and interaction point in the virtual environment.
-It encapsulates the tracking origin, camera, and input controllers, and is the primary target manipulated by locomotion systems such as teleportation or continuous movement.
-In the context of teleportation, the XR Rig
+It encapsulates the tracking origin, camera, and input controllers, and is the primary target manipulated by locomotion systems such as teleportation, continuous movement, climbing, and turning.
+In the context of teleportation, the XR Origin

 XR Rig (Root)